 Also in 2000, Hudson appeared in the ensemble cast of Robert Altman's Dr. T and the Women, co-starring Richard Gere, Helen Hunt, Farrah Fawcett and Liv Tyler.
-In 2001, she starred in Four Feathers, a wartime drama costarring Wes Bentley (American Beauty) and Heath Ledger (The Patriot).
+In 2001, she starred in Four Feathers, a wartime drama co-starring Wes Bentley and Heath Ledger.

-In 2013 Hudson, along with her business partners Adam Goldenberg and Don Ressler, launched a fitness brand, Fabletics, through the online fashion retailer JustFab.
+In 2013, Hudson teamed with business partners Adam Goldenberg and Don Ressler to launch a fitness brand, Fabletics, through the online fashion retailer JustFab.

 Like her mother, Hudson is a practicing Buddhist.